-However, since SQL Server 2008 this has stopped.
-One of the security changes in SQL Server 2008 (and later) was to stop automatically adding “Built-In\Administrators” as SQL Server SysAdmins during the SQL Server installation, thus leaving this decision to the person who performed the installation/setup of SQL Server and/or the Database Administrator (DBA).
+For the above reason, from SQL Server 2008 and later this has stopped.
+One of the security changes in SQL Server 2008 (and later) was to stop automatically adding “Built-In\Administrators” as SQL Server SysAdmins during the SQL Server installation, thus leaving this decision to the person who performed the installation/setup of SQL Server and/or the Database Administrator (DBA), since it is a security risk for your SQL Server instance.

 The above short introduction can easily lead us to the question: Should Windows “Built-In\Administrators” group be also SQL Server SysAdmins?